 Participants run on the actual Wildwood trail.
 You can run the full distance all at once (One Go), or you can break it into sections and complete this close-enough-to-be-called-a-50K over the course of four weeks (Cumulative).
 You also get to choose if you want to do it on your own, running it in the solo category.
 Or you could decide that it’s better with friends and form a team of up to five runners, each completing a section(s) of the trail so that the team together covers the entire Wildwood trail.

 If you don’t live around Forest Park and can’t actually run on the Wildwood trail, but still want to be a part of the race, you can choose the really virtual category (On My Own).
 With this, you will run 30.25 miles wherever you can in that same four-week period.

-The race begins on September 15th and finishes on October 15th.
+The race was rescheduled because of a trail closure.
+The new dates are one month later than the original plan.
+The race starts October 15th and finishes on November 15th.
 For those who are in the One Go category, you can pick any day in that time period to race the entire course.
-If you are in the Cumulative or Team or On My Own category, you can start any time after 6:00 a.m. on the 15th and run as many times as you want or need until midnight on October 15th.
+If you are in the Cumulative or Team or On My Own category, you can start any time after 6:00 a.m. on the 15th and run as many times as you want or need until midnight on November 15th.

 Please, wear a mask when passing others and announce yourself in advance so that other park users can mask up and/or step aside.
 Since you have two weeks to complete this, try to run when the park is less crowded so that you have a more enjoyable experience.

 IMPORTANT: Be sure to select your category carefully when signing up.
 It is difficult to move you to another category if you accidentally select the wrong one.

 $50 per person

 If you are registering as part of a team, the captain needs to register first and create the team name.
 After the captain registers, the rest of the team can sign up and will add themselves to their team via a drop-down menu of team names.
 Know your team name before registering; do not just randomly choose a team to join.